ycarowr/UnityHexagonLibrary2d/README.md

 ## A hexagonal board implementation using Unity TileMap

-This repository contains my implementation of a hexagonal board and additional utility functions using Unity3d TileMaps and the math described by [redblob](https://www.redblobgames.com/grids/hexagons/) and references.
+The repository contains an implementation of a small API to create, find and store data inside a hexagonal board using [Unity TileMaps](https://docs.unity3d.com/Manual/class-Tilemap.html) and the math described by [redblob](https://www.redblobgames.com/grids/hexagons/) and it's references.

+The reasons that I made this project are the following:
+1. Usage of [Unity TileMaps](https://docs.unity3d.com/Manual/class-Tilemap.html) components: I could not really find in the web an implementation that binds this unity native component and all the math described in [redblob](https://www.redblobgames.com/grids/hexagons/) with a graphic interface.
+2. Ready to go: I'd like to have some sort of generic API that manage hexagons that are able to store data inside each position.

+I do believe it can save some time in the implementation of hexagonal prototypes/projects that are unity based.
-Feel free to use it in your projects.
-Any kind of feedback is appreciated.
+Feel free to use it.
+Any kind of feedback is well appreciated.

 You can find below images that illustrate the funcionalities and an overview of the system's implementation.